 On that day, Bouazizi burned himself alive in front of city hall after his fruit stand was confiscated by local authorities under the auspices that he lacked the proper permits.
 This set off a series of protests in Sidi Bouzid, and then Tunis, and then Egypt, and then Libya, and Syria and so on and so forth.
 These protests would later become what is known as the Arab Spring.

 I was an intern on Capitol Hill at the time.
 Seeing the mass protests on the streets of Tunis on the office television, I never thought I would one day live and work in the country.
 But a decision to teach English abroad ultimately led me to ‘Tunisia the green,’ as some aptly call it.

 My trip to Tunisia began with an onsite Teaching English to Speakers of Other Languages (TESOL) certification course I took the summer of 2013 after graduation.
-The course was offered through International TEFL Academy and administered by the School for International Training (SIT) at Rennert International in New York City.
+The course was offered through International TEFL Academy and administered in New York City.

 Actually, it began even earlier when I had a phone conversation with an advisor named Ian Davis at the International TEFL Academy (ITA), which also runs said course.
 It was pouring rain at the time, and I was standing in the doorway of a building on the corner of 17th and K street in Washington, DC, trying to hear what he was saying without getting soaked.

 When I first spoke to Ian, I was doing yet another internship-this one at a think tank-like the good DC college boy I was.
 But graduation was nearing, and I knew I wanted to do something different.
 I studied abroad briefly, but wanted to improve my Arabic and gain more international experience.